Revised on 09 August 2021

 Sometimes termed biocide coating, “self-disinfecting” coating, or protective coating, such applications involve coating surfaces with disinfectants, where there have been claims of long lasting virus inactivation effect (90 days or more).

 To date, NEA has received and evaluated scientific data from suppliers of self-disinfecting surface coating products.
-Although not all products demonstrate robust scientific data that support their efficacy and durability, those that do are now listed in List of Household Products and Active Ingredients for Disinfection of the COVID-19 Virus, under a category “Self-Disinfecting Surface Coatings”.
+Although not all products demonstrate robust scientific data that support their efficacy and durability, those that do are now listed in List of Household Disinfectants and Self-Disinfecting Surface Coating Products Against COVID-19, under a category “Self-Disinfecting Surface Coatings”.
 Due to the lack of international standards and guidelines for testing the virucidal efficacy of self-disinfecting surface coatings on their short-term and long-term virucidal activity, NEA has provided a Technical Guidance on the Testing of Self-Disinfecting Surface Coatings against SARS-CoV-2.